mvolkmann/blog/src/dart.md

   }
   */

-  // Another way to write the constructor using an initializer list.
+  // Another way to write the constructor is to use an initializer list.
-  // Note that a body is not required.
+  // Note that having a body is optional.
   //Point(double x, double y) : this.x = x, this.y = y;

   // Preferred way to write this constructor that
   // handles assigning argument values to instance properties.
   Point(this.x, this.y);

+  // To make x and y be optional named parameters with default values,
+  // change the previous constructor to the following:
+  //Point({this.x = 0, this.y = 0});

+  // To make x and y be required named parameters,
+  // change the previous constructor to the following:
+  //Point({required this.x, required this.y});

   double get distanceFromOrigin => sqrt(pow(x, 2) + pow(y, 2));
 }